cloudfoundry/bosh-lite/README.md

     bosh upload release releases/cf-149.yml
     ```

-1. Use the make_manifest_spiff script to create a cf manifest.
-This step
-assumes you have cf-release checked out to ~/workspace [note that you can have
-it checked out to somewhere else, you just have to set the BOSH_RELEASES_DIR
+1. Use the `make_manifest_spiff` script to create a cf manifest.
+This step assumes you have cf-release checked out in ~/workspace.
+If you have cf-release checked out to somewhere else, you have to update the `BOSH_RELEASES_DIR`
-environment variable to something other than its default value of ~/workspace].
-It requires that cf-release is checked out the tag matching the final release you wish to deploy so tha the templates used by make_manifest_spiff match the code you are deploying.
+environment variable.
+The script also requires that cf-release is checked out with the tag matching the final release you wish to deploy so that the templates used by `make_manifest_spiff` match the code you are deploying.

-    make_manifest_spiff will target your bosh-lite director, find the uuid, create a manifest stub and run spiff to generate a manifest at manifests/cf-manifest.yml.
-(If this fails, try updating spiff)
+    `make_manifest_spiff` will target your bosh-lite director, find the uuid, create a manifest stub and run spiff to generate a manifest at manifests/cf-manifest.yml.
+If this fails, try updating spiff.

     ```
     cd ~/workspace/bosh-lite